OKlein11/mental-overload/README.md

 # mental-overload
-A tool for automating my tasks
+A tool for automating my commonly used computer functions (events, tasks, notes)